I want to personally welcome you back to this

 are commonly placed in front of the word "IRA", depending on

-the firm.
 Trust registrations are more complicated and are

 not produced here for that reason.
 Registrations are